Consensys/EthOn/EthOn_glossary.md

 A Block is the basic element of a Blockchain.
 It functions as a journal, recording a series of transactions together with a reference to the previous Block.
 A Block is chained to its preceeding Block by a cryptographic hash as a means of reference.
 Blocks contain an identifier for the final state after all transactions contained in it are validated.
 There is an incentive mechanism that provides incentives to generate new Blocks ("mine Blocks") that comply to the rules of Ethereum by issuing a reward to an Account specified by the miner.
 ### BlockConcept
 Groups EthOn concepts related to Blocks.
+### BlockDataProperty
+Groups all Data Properties that are specific to a Block.
+These properties are usually functional because a Block can only be associated with a single instance of them.
+### BlockObjectProperty
+Groups all EthOn Block Object Properties
 ### Blockchain
 An Ethereum Blockchain is a distributed database that maintains a continuously-growing list of records called *Blocks* secured from tampering and revision.
 Each Block contains a timestamp and a link to a previous Block in a Merkle tree structure.
 ### blockCreationTime